Sidhu Moosewala's '295' enters Billboard Global 200 Chart, reaches number three on Youtube | Entertainment

 ''If you see tribute images of him today, please don’t keep scrolling, but rather take a moment to stream the music of Sidhu Moosewala.
 It has often been featured in my content and has always resulted in people asking me, 'what song is that?!'
 Through his revolutionary music, he will live on.

-Moosewala was honored by Nigerian rapper Burna Boy at a recent concert.
+Moosewala was honoured by Nigerian rapper Burna Boy at a recent concert.
 In a viral clip, Burma Boy was seen getting emotional as he remembered the Indian musician.

 He later performed Moosewala's signature step of hitting his thigh and pointing a finger upwards.

-Earlier this week, the Punjabi singer was honored with a special tribute at Times Square in New York as clips of his songs were played on a billboard outside the Nasdaq MarketSite office.
+Earlier this week, the Punjabi singer was honoured with a special tribute at Times Square in New York as clips of his songs were played on a billboard outside the Nasdaq MarketSite office.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)